mimoduo/taratect-ui/README.md

 ### Styling

-Every component created in Taratect has its css prop styled by default in taratect and overridden with an attribute for developers:
+Every html element in Taratect has a css attribute driven by [Emotion](https://emotion.sh/docs/introduction) that can be overwritten with its corresponding react attribute:

 ```
 import Button from '@taratect/Button';